sarisabban/Pose/README.md

 ## Description:
-This library constructs a pose for a protein molecule, which is a data structure for that contains relevant information that defines the polypeptide molecule.
+This library constructs a pose for a protein molecule, which is a data structure that contains relevant information that defines the polypeptide molecule.
 Primary information includes the XYZ cartesian coordinates of each atom, the identify and charge of each atom, and the bond graph of the entire molecule, as well as other secondary information such as the FASTA sequence of the molecule, the molecule's radius of gyration, potential energy, and the secondary structure that each amino acid belongs to.

 Using this information, the pose can build (**canonical** and **non-canonical** amino acids, including both **L-amino acids** and **D-amino acids**) and manipulate polypeptides, such as building any polypeptide from sequence, move the torsion and rotamer angles, mutate residues, as well as measure the bond lengths and angles.
 This data structure can be used to build higher level protocols such as simulated annealing, and machine learning-based protein design.